952-444-2044

 Prevention Is Always Cheaper

 It is always less expensive to prevent ice dams than to remove them or to repair the damage they leave behind.
 Once an ice dam has developed, removal is labor-intensive and costly.
-Ignoring prevention also means the same ice dam can reform multiple times in the same season.
-Leading experts like The Ice Dam Company in Minneapolis report revisiting the same properties multiple times in one winter to remove ice dams from the same location.
+Ignoring prevention also means the same ice dam can reform multiple times in the same season depending on weather.
+Leading ice dam removal experts like The Ice Dam Company in Minneapolis report revisiting the same properties up to four times in one winter to remove ice dams from the same location.

 How Ice Dams Form